CitizensFoundation/policy-synth/agents/docs/src/dbModels/ypGroup.md

 # Group

-The `Group` class represents a group entity in the database.
-It extends the Sequelize `Model` class and implements the `YpGroupData` interface.
+The `Group` class represents a group within the system, extending the Sequelize `Model` class.
+It implements the `YpGroupData` interface and includes properties and methods for managing group data.

 ## Properties